SparkBeyond/agentune/docs/README.md

 Classes should *not* document different rules for determining which attributes are public and can be depended on.

-(TODO: marking some code as private has not yet been done consistently throughout the codebase.)

 ### Interfaces and implementations

 Interfaces must extend `abc.ABC`, and use the `@abstractmethod`, `@final`, etc. family of decorators.